Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

 - additionally, any arrow is capable of running arbitrary pure functions, by using `arr :: Arrow a => (i -> o) -> a i o`.

-- there are `first` and `second` that acts on part of an arrow's input and output. the ability to ignore some part of input / keep some part of input intact is important: it allows us to build up an arrow network that performs the computation we want.
+- there are `first` and `second` that acts on part of an arrow's input and output. the ability to ignore some part of input / keep some part of input intact is important: it gives us ability to dispatch different part of the input to different arrow components, which can then allows us to build up large and complex arrow network from it.